-In order to ensure positive development outcomes that comply with states' human rights commitments, it is critical that the Post-2015 Agenda incorporates mechanisms for accountability.
-By implementing the specific guidance on accountability developed by the international human rights system, the Post-2015 Agenda should ensure that local populations and the global community have the requisite tools and resources to hold states accountable for their development commitments.
-Under all SDGs, states should include targets and indicators that promote accountability, such as the following:
+In order to ensure positive development outcomes that comply with states' human rights commitments, it is critical that the Post-2015 Agenda recognize the need for accessible and effective accountability mechanisms.
+By employing the specific guidance on accountability developed by the international human rights system, the Post-2015 Agenda can ensure that local populations and the global community are provided with the requisite tools and resources to hold states accountable for their development commitments.